sayolove/ngu-guide/src/content/docs/en/mechanics/adventure.md

 Unlocked after defeating Boss 4, Adventure Mode allows the player to fight enemies for loot.

 **Important Note:** The gear you get from farming in adventure is the main way to progress.
-The progression chats are based on your adventure progress, as adventure mode is the main game.
+The progression chapters are based on your adventure progress, as adventure mode is the main game.
 - Fighting bosses is initially very useful for unlocking new features (until Boss 58)
     - After Boss 58, all features are now locked behind adventure progress, defeating Titans
     - Fighting bosses will continue to unlock new adventure zones and titans